top of page

-Inspired by several country and blues artists at the time, I started writing my own songs in the early 80s.
-I was invited to record two of my originals, His Eyes and Every Word, at Nightingale Recording Studios in Nashville during the summer of 1995.
-My songs were to be added to a compilation CD of several possible recording artists that would be marketed around the country.
-Unfortunately, that didn't work out?
+Inspired by his favorite country and blues artists, Tad started writing his own songs in the early 80s.
+He was invited to record two of his originals, His Eyes and Every Word, at Nightingale Recording Studios in Nashville during the summer of 1995.
+His songs were added to a compilation CD with other artists and presented to radio stations and marketed to the music industry.

-During the early 2000s I performed at the Harbor Shack in Rock Hall, MD.
-At the time, this was a regular gig for a band I helped form called Second Sight.
-We performed mostly cover tunes but i wanted to do more originals.
-We were approached by a regular patron of the bar, John Webster, producer of No Wake Productions, and asked to perform live on the Harbor Shack deck for the filming of a new TV show called Making Waves in a No Wake Zone.
-John said they wanted us to look the part and that they would overlay licensed music during the segment.
-He also said that if we had any original music to play it and he would assess for possible use.
-We performed several of my original songs.
-John liked what he heard and, after the filming was complete, he offered a recording contract for three of my the originals to be used in the pilot episode featuring Rock Hall.
+During the summer of 2008, he performed with Second Sight at the Harbor Shack in Rock Hall Maryland.
+This was a regular gig performing mostly cover tunes for the local party crowd but Tad really wanted to do more of the island sound and his own originals.
+Late that August, the band was approached by a regular patron of the bar, John Webster, producer of No Wake Productions, and asked to perform live on the Harbor Shack deck for the filming of a new TV show called Making Waves in a No Wake Zone.
+John said he wanted us to look the part and that he would overlay licensed music during the segment.
+He also said that if the band had any original music to play it and he would assess for possible use in the video segment.
+The band agreed to performed several of Tad's original tunes for the shoot.
+John liked what he heard and, after the filming was complete, he offered Tad a recording contract for three of the originals to be used in the pilot episode featuring Rock Hall.

-Between 1998 and 2012, I built, owned and operated Root Cellar Recording Studios under the business name, Tadpole Productions.
-During that time, I produced and recorded artists such as: Kit Stewart of the once famous Philly rock band "The Kit Kats", Joey Folkerson, recent lead guitarist for Chubby Checker, Greg Shrader of The Lost Orphans, Greg Ellingsworth, and Deloy Moore, solo artist and co-writer from Charlottesville VA.
-I produced and released CDs for these artists and many more.
+Between 1998 and 2012, Tad built, owned and operated Root Cellar Recording Studios under the business name, Tadpole Productions.
+During that time, he produced and recorded artists such as: Kit Stewart of the once famous Philly rock band "The Kit Kats", Joey Folkerson, Greg Shrader of The Lost Orphans, Greg Ellingsworth, and Deloy Moore, solo artist and co-writer from Charlottesville VA.

-During the summer of 2001, Steve Kilbey, bassist, singer and songwriter for "The Church" , booked studio time and hired me to help engineer, produce and record a solo album he was writing.
-He planned to travel back to his home in Australia to finish the project but, once his producers listened to my work, they decided to release the CD world wide.
+During the summer of 2001, Steve Kilbey, bassist, singer and songwriter for "The Church" , booked studio time and hired Tad to help engineer, produce and record a solo album he was writing.
+He planned to travel back to his home in Australia to finish the project but, once his producers listened to Tad's work, they decided to release the CD world wide.
 The CD, entitled "Dabble", is still available today on The Church website.